MP Ndindi Nyoro, first to hound DP Rigathi Gachagua, goes quiet

 Nyoro's rise

 The rise of Mr Nyoro in the Mt Kenya political circuit commenced almost immediately after President Ruto was sworn in.
-Assembling 'the face of Kenya' in Kiharu Constituency on February 15, 2023, he was praised as central figure to unify Mt Kenya in the aftermath of the divisive 2022 elections.
+Assembling 'the face of Kenya' in Kiharu Constituency on February 15, 2023, he was praised as a central figure in unifying Mt Kenya in the aftermath of the divisive 2022 elections.

 During an education subsidy programme for Kiharu's needy students, politicians who accompanied Mr Nyoro praised him as the preferred successor to President Ruto, suggesting that Mr Gachagua was not favoured.

-Politicians from the President's backyard made it clear that Mr Gachagua was not at all featuring in the succession plan of the ruling United Democratic Alliance (UDA) where he is deputy party leader.
+Politicians from the President's backyard made it clear that Mr Gachagua was not at all featured in the succession plan of the ruling United Democratic Alliance (UDA) where he is deputy party leader.

 For instance, at the time, Nandi Women Representative Cynthia Muge caused a stir when she said that "when the President wants to mobilise us, he does so through Mr Nyoro", conspicuously bypassing Mr Gachagua.